backend-development/backend-development-textbook/source/rails_gems.md

 ### dependencies

-Code reuse is a deciding factor for programmer productivity.
+Reusing code is a determining factor when it comes to the productivity of a programmer.
-Other people code that we reuse is called a "dependency" because our program depends on it.
+We refer to other people's code we reuse as a "dependency" since our program depends on it.

 Using a dependency always carries a risk.